‘Britney Ever After’: 10 Best Fan Reactions To The Epic Lifetime Biopic — See Tweets

 The first half of Britney Ever After was focused mostly on her romance with Justin Timberlake (Nathan Keyes), and they totally nailed his popular *NSYNC hairdo.
 They also showed the moment JT confronts Brit for cheating and dumps her!
 However, there was another part which especially upset one fan named Sunset.
 She wrote, “They didn’t even get these outfits right.
 I’m pissed.
 These are iconic.
 This was the one thing they should’ve gotten right.”
 As if that wasn’t enough, the fan added a photo to show the costume designers what they could’ve done!

 The biopic also touched on Britney’s very public downward spiral, even when she shaved her head after splitting with Kevin Federline.
 This was obviously tough to watch, even though the songstress recently revealed that she has no regrets about the ordeal.
-A fan perfectly captured the cringe-worthy moment, by writing, “I’m sure Britney’s at home watching #BritneyEverAfter like…,” showing a video of her rolling her eyes.
+A fan perfectly captured the cringe-worthy moment, by writing, “I’m sure Britney’s at home watching #BritneyEverAfter like…,” showing a video of her gritting her teeth.
 We’re sure it was nostalgic to say the least!

 HollywoodLifers, what did you think of Britney Ever After?
 Let us know!